bennytav/tmw-tmca-solidification-cracking-analysis/README.md

 ## Citation

-If you use this repository, cite the associated manuscript and the archived repository DOI.
+If you use this repository, please cite the archived Zenodo release:

+B. Tavlovich, A. Shirizly, and S. Osovski, Data and code for instrumented TMW/TMCA solidification-cracking analysis, Zenodo, 2026. https://doi.org/10.5281/zenodo.20812741

 A citation file is included: